-The compensation structure of the Board of Directors is designed to attract and retain highly talented and experienced directors, leading to the long-term success of the Corporation.
+The compensation structure of the Board of Directors is designed to attract and retain highly talented and experienced Directors, leading to the long-term success of the Corporation.
 This requires that Directors be adequately and competitively compensated.
-The Board of Directors has determined that the Directors of the Corporation should be compensated in a form and amount which is customary for comparable corporations, having regard for such matters as time commitment, responsibility and trends in director compensation.
+The Board of Directors has determined that the Directors of the Corporation should be compensated in a form and amount which is customary for comparable corporations, taking into account time commitment, responsibility and trends in director compensation.
 As part of its mandate, the Governance and Nominating Committee reviews on a regular basis the adequacy and form of Director compensation.